top of page

 The most commonly used DAW in the professional world is Pro Tools from Avid.
 It has been around the longest, and many engineers find it easy to use because they learned the keyboard shortcuts long ago.
 It also makes it easy to pass a session from one engineer to another.
 That said, I don't like Pro Tools, and I am not alone in that camp.
 It is old technology, and has a steep learning curve.
 Apple's Logic Pro (Mac only) is very popular amongst the Mac based solo singer/songwriter set for its power and flexibility.

 I prefer Presonus' Studio One DAW and have used it since its first version was released many years ago.
 It is intuitive, extremely powerful, and also has a fully integrated mastering suite as well as a live performance suite.
 I find its workflows to be super efficient.
-You can ease into the Studio One world by starting with the free Prime version, and later upgrading to the Artist or Pro version.
-As an alternative to purchasing a license, I subscribe to Presonus Studio One+, which gives you access to the latest version of Studio One Pro and all of the plug-ins and software that Presonus makes.
-It is a great deal at 15 bucks a month.
+As an alternative to purchasing a license, I subscribe to Presonus Studio One Pro+, which gives you access to the latest version of Studio One Pro and all of the plug-ins and software that Presonus makes.
+It is a great deal at 20 bucks a month or $180/year.

 There are lots of online resources to help you learn how to use Studio One including the free resources on Presonus' YouTube Channels.
 Presonus' Joe Gilder's channel focuses on recording and mixing live instruments, while his colleague Gregor's channel approaches many of the same objectives from the virtual instrument side.